-We would like to thank the donors for their selfless contributions that resulted in positive impact on people's lives.
+We would like to thank the donors for their selfless contributions that allow TCE to do what we do best - supporting our people.

 We would like to thank you all for a great year.
-We hope that things will resume to normal, and we will be able to meet in person soon.
+We hope everyone will enjoy another safe and fruitful year.